 A relatively large number of people in Meridian telecommute to their jobs.
 Overall, about 7.99% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The citizens of Meridian are very well educated compared to the average community in the nation: 37.24% of adults in Meridian have a bachelor's degree or even advanced degree.
+The population of Meridian is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.24% of adults in Meridian have a bachelor's degree or even advanced degree.

 The per capita income in Meridian in 2018 was $33,328, which is wealthy relative to Idaho, and upper middle income relative to the rest of the US.
 This equates to an annual income of $133,312 for a family of four.
 However, Meridian contains both very wealthy and poor people as well.